-The most common reason for children becoming looked after is because of abuse and/or neglect.
+The most common reason for children becoming looked after is because of abuse and exploitation and/or neglect and exploitation.
 Governing bodies and proprietors will ensure that staff have the skills, knowledge and understanding to keep looked after children safe.
 In particular, we ensure that appropriate staff have the information they need in relation to a child's looked after legal status (whether they are looked after under voluntary arrangements with consent of parents, or on an interim or full care order) and the child's contact arrangements with birth parents or those with parental responsibility.